G-EDM/SpaiEye3D/README.md

 This project can be used for home surveilance and does support remote monitoring.
 Support to remotely control 3 axis cameras is not integrated.

+# Warning

+I haven't worked with this project for a few years now and it is highly possible that some libraries have changed and the code may need a review.
+If all requirements are installed and there are errors please let me know so I can fix it.

+The code can run on CPU and on GPU.
+CPU is very slow.
+To enable GPU please install CUDA.

 # INFO: The trained YOLOv3 weight file is too big to upload it into this repo directly.

 Please download the weight file from the google drive and place it into the "/data/weights/" folder: